aerickt/steno-dictionaries/README.md

 > I manually built this dictionary over the course of 6 months on and off.
 Please let me know if you spot any errors or misleading entries to correct!

-I've written a little bit about my motivations for creating a new dictionary over on my [website](https://aerick.ca/steno/dictionary-building) if you'd like a summary of this project.
+I've written a bit about my motivations in a quick summary of this project over on my [website](https://aerick.ca/steno/dictionary-building).

 ### Dictionary contents